NixOS in The Wild

 Online Documentation and Search Discovery

-These pages are impeccable under the hood with anchor id
+page.
+These pages are impeccable under the hood

-links to each section and subsection, but search
+links on each section and subsection, but search

 id